Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-session.md

 ```
 :::

 Click on "Apply" to save the debug session.
-The newly debug configuration is named "Zephyr Workbench Debug \<application_name\>"
+The newly debug configuration is named "Workbench for Zephyr Debug \<application_name\>"

 :::note
 If `pyocd` is selected, the debug starting process can take some time to update the support of your target.